-Duties are primarily devoted to public contact; employee has frequent contact with the general public, Select Board, Town Manager, other town departments, and various local organizations.
-Contacts require courtesy and discretion; contact is in person, email, text, telephone, and in other written correspondence.
+Duties are primarily devoted to public contact; employee has frequent contact with the general public, Board of Selectmen, Town Manager, other town departments, and various local organizations.
+Contacts require courtesy and discretion; contact is in person, by telephone, and in writing.